Bumper Offer - Urjas oil Just @ Rs. 1

 Is it safe?

-Levobact is safe but it is important to consult a doctor before taking it.
+Yes, Levobact is safe but you must consult your doctor before taking it.

 Is it able to treat mental disorders?